Proof that not all Bears Are Bad News

 - Spinda is the Pokémon variant of this.
 Interestingly, though they are shaped more like giant pandas, their coloration is more akin to that of the raccoon-like red panda.

 - Etrian Odyssey II: Heroes of Lagaard has a blue-eyed panda as one of the four options for the Beast class.
-(The other choices being a brown bear, a Big, Badass Wolf, and a sabertoothed white tiger... which are all functionally the same.)
+(The other choices being a brown bear, a wolf, and a sabertoothed white tiger... which are all functionally the same.)

 - Wii Fit features a game where you have to shift your body weight to head footballs.
 You to avoid flying boots- and panda costume heads.